Anatomy of a Ghost: How Do Ghosts Manifest and Affect the Physical World?

 This is a question that's been plaguing paranormal researchers for years, and with good reason.

-do they move objects and make noises like knocks and raps?
-If they are made of some sort of physical substance that can bend
+objects and make noises like knocks and raps?
+If they are made of some sort of physical substance that can bend light around

-explain how they can act on physical objects.
-When I turn on the microwave oven, the dish inside doesn't jump around from
+how they can act on physical objects.
+When I turn on the microwave oven, the dish inside doesn't jump around from the microwaves

-investigators point to cold spots in a room as indications that spirits are trying to draw in thermal energy to help them
+point to cold spots in a room as indications that spirits are trying to draw in thermal energy to help them manifest.
+They

-manifest.
-They also believe anomalous EM fields indicate a spirit is trying to manifest (or maybe that the fields just indicate
+also believe anomalous EM fields indicate a spirit is trying to manifest (or maybe that the fields just indicate the spirit

-it means that object is in a less energetic state than whatever is providing the heat, be it a human or just the air in a
+that object is in a less energetic state than whatever is providing the heat, be it a human or just the air in a room.
+If

-room.
-If a spirit is in thermal equilibrium with the heat source-for example, a human-not only would it not benefit from drawing
+a spirit is in thermal equilibrium with the heat source-for example, a human-not only would it not benefit from drawing in

-in heat energy, it would be impossible for there to be a heat transference.
-Heat doesn't pass between two objects
+heat energy, it would be impossible for there to be a heat transference.
+Heat doesn't pass between two objects of

 On the other hand, if a spirit had a higher